salesforce/DialogStudio/README.md

 ## Datasets

 The datasets are split into several categories in this GitHub repository and [HuggingFace hub](https://huggingface.co/datasets/Salesforce/dialogstudio).
 You can check the [table of dataset](./DialogOhana.csv) for more information.
+And you can click into each folder to check a few examples:

 - [Knowledge-Grounded-Dialogues](./knowledge-grounded-dialogues/)
 - [Natural-Language-Understanding](./natural-language-understanding/)